UK DONOR EGG PROGRAMME FAQ

 How often are donors updated on the website?

 Donors are generally uploaded once to twice per week.
-As new donors are screened and deemed eligible, they are added to the database, in addition to repeat donors being approved for a subsequent donation.
+As new donors are screened and deemed eligible, they are added to the registry, in addition to repeat donors being approved for a subsequent donation.

 What is the difference between a repeat donor and a first-time donor?